Austin-Williams/tdx-groth16-contribution/notes/journey.md

 - Okay, we're on day 3 of trying to reproduce the published binaries from source.
 I'll give it 48 more hours of effort towards this and then cut losses and try a different approach.

+- Tried for a few hours to get rustup (in Docker) to use rust v1.73.0 but for a reason we cannot debug, when we actually do the build it somehow always uses v1.87.0. (even when verifying that rust --version is v1.73.0 immediately before the cargo build command).
+Very odd.
+Going to try installing rust v1.73.0 only (and then if I have to, setting up firewall to block any network calls that might fetch any other version of rust -- hopefully will not come to that).